See below for information about who you need to notify, how to make a claim and what support is available for families and workplaces.

 Free grief counselling support is available to families who have lost a loved one in a work-related incident.
 Your Case Management Specialist will provide information about how to make an appointment.

-You can find out more information about counselling and other support services in the icare Grief support pack (PDF 0.5MB) that your Case Management Specialist will send out to you.
+You can find out more information about counselling and other support services in Grief support following a workplace death (PDF 0.5MB) that your Case Management Specialist will send out to you.

 Additional support is also available to families through icare’s Community Support Services (CSS).
 CSS can help you connect with other government agencies and community-based services.
 Your Case Management Specialist will provide you with information about CSS.